ACDF and Cervical Disk Replacement Surgery Packet

 A: You should try to stop smoking or cut back on the number of cigarettes you smoke each day, in order to help your bones fuse, wound heal, and minimize the risk of infection.
 There is a higher chance your fusion will not heal if you continue to smoke because smoking disrupts the normal function of the body’s system, decreases blood flow to healing tissues, limits bone growth and accelerates arthritic changes.
 Stopping even for a short period of time will be helpful.

 Q: Will I see Dr. Kim or a Physician Assistant if I stay overnight in the hospital?
-(See page 6 for more information)
+(See page titled “Day of Surgery”) A: Yes!
+Dr. Kim or one of our Physician Assistants will visit you.

 Q: When will I be able to return to my normal activities?
-(See page 11 for more information)
+(See page titled “After Surgery Do’s and Don’ts”)